bcarpio/abap-platform-refscen-flight/README.md

 For more information, see [Downloading the ABAP Flight Reference Scenario](https://help.sap.com/docs/abap-cloud/abap-rap/downloading-abap-flight-reference-scenario?locale=en-US).

-**Note:**
-The branches of this repository were renamed recently.
+> ℹ️ The branches of this repository were renamed recently.
 If you have already linked an ABAP Package to a branch with an outdated name, unlink the repository first and then pull the link to the branch with the new name, as described in step 3 of the <em>Download</em> section.

 ## Prerequisites